 “Using AI-powered digital twin technology to replicate the real world in a digital capacity is the next step towards using data to make better decisions, not only in Infrastructure but in how we impact the world as people.
 Sensat has scaled rapidly in the past year, and we have big plans for this first major round of investment, adding to our world-class AI expertise, and enabling fresh partnerships with innovators in a range of different fields.
 With Tencent, we share similar ambitions about the impact of enterprise internet on laggard industries and how that can lead to us operating our world more sustainably.”

-At the heart of Sensat is Mapp, which allows Infrastructure companies to interact with their workplaces digitally for the first time by allowing digital automation to help them make better decisions with real world data.
-Despite only launching in 2018, the start-up is already transforming the industry, with Mapp providing major value to more than 30 international Infrastructure companies.
+At the heart of Sensat is our visualisation platform, which allows Infrastructure companies to interact with their workplaces digitally for the first time by allowing digital automation to help them make better decisions with real-world data.
+Despite only launching in 2018, the start-up is already transforming the industry, with Sensat providing major value to more than 30 international Infrastructure companies.
 As part of a project with Murphy Group for the National Grid, Sensat digitised a 52 km underground transmission line as a part of the Triton Knoll offshore wind farm project, resulting in reducing time on site by 200%, as well as vastly reducing the impact on local wildlife thanks to less invasive methods.

 Most recently, Sensat worked with Berkeley homes, recreating the physical environment digitally for the development of 10,000 new homes.
 Their assimilation of thousands of separate data points into a single view, meant that Berkeley were able to accelerate their design and decision making process by 8 months, whilst also providing a powerful tool for future public consultation.